r4victor/tenthousandmeters/content/blog/python_bts_07.md

 <function <lambda> at 0x108a4ca60>
 ```

 CPython returns not the value stored in the dictionary but something else.
 This is because functions are descriptors.
-The `function` type implements the `tp_descr_get` slot, so `PyObject_GenericGetAttr()` calls this slot and returns the result.
+The `function` type implements the `tp_descr_get` slot, so `PyObject_GenericGetAttr()` calls this slot and returns the result of the call.
 The result of the call is a method object that stores both the function and the instance.
-When we call a method object, the instance is prepended to the list of arguments and the function gets called.
+When we call a method object, the instance is prepended to the list of arguments and the function gets invoked.

 Descriptors have their special behavior only when they are used as type variables.
 When they are used as instance variables, they behave like ordinary objects.
 For example, a function put in the object's dictionary does not become a method: